Schaumburg Alimony Lawyer

 When you meet with attorney Robert M. Kaplan to discuss your divorce, he will ask you questions to learn more about how alimony may factor in your situation.
 He will need to know about your current employment status, your annual salary, your professional skills and education, your health, your career prospects and goals, your monthly expenses, and your standard of living within your marriage.

 The laws regarding spousal support payments are different depending on the state you live in, so it’s important to have an attorney who truly understands family law in Illinois on your side.
-If you need advice regarding your divorce and you live in the greater Chicago area, don’t wait to contact us.
+If you need advice regarding your divorce and you live in the greater Chicago area, including Hoffman Estates, Rollings Meadows, and Schaumburg, don’t wait to contact us.

 At the Law Offices of Robert M. Kaplan, we offer free legal consultations to potential new clients.
 To discuss your spousal support in Schaumburg, contact our attorney today.